What Journalism Students Learn

 - Expect to nose into on-campus and off-campus events and anticipate interviewing the president of the college.

-- Writing on speculation in ENG 340 for the magazine Spirit.
+- Writing on speculation in ENGL 340 for the magazine Spirit.

-What else is absolutely necessary in this concetration?
+What else is absolutely necessary in this concentration?